 - 1/4 cup maple syrup

 - 2 tbsp oats (use gluten free if needed)

 - 1/4 tsp cinnamon

 - 1-2 tbsp almond milk (optional, if dry)

 - 3/4 cup chocolate chips (Enjoy Life are vegan)

-- Drain beans and let cooked sweet potato cool.
+- Cook sweetpotatoes and let them cool.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 314Total Fat: 18gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 0mgSodium: 365mgCarbohydrates: 35gFiber: 5gSugar: 19gProtein: 9g